JulieMIYA/onlineMemo/README.md

 This is a online memo book.
 Users can register, login, create events in the memo book, edit or delete any events any users like.
 -----------------------------------------------------------------------------------------------------
-1.Firstly, the MySQL DB need to be created.
+1. Firstly, the MySQL DB need to be created.
 Name of the database:todo, (for the lists of events) name of one table:users,   (for the users) name of another table:todo.